michalporeba/code-review-checks/README.md

 Dependency Inverions is about reducing coupling.
 Inheritance is the most stric coupling. avoid it.

+## Avoid accessors (and mutators)
+Getters and setters typically show a lazy appraoch to OO design.
+If interactions are well designed they are hardly ever necessary
+(unless on the objects are used on the boundary layer).
+If it is necessary to use an accessor (or a mutator) it is best to make it return or accept an interface

 # looking at an interaction
 ask for help not for data